VARIS: The Automated Support Bot

 The way developing for Kontakt works is that it's completely free and open to develop for the full version, but costs money to acquire licenses to develop a product for the free version.
 Thus, it is extremely cost-ineffective to make a $10 plugin available for Kontakt player and there's nothing we can do about that.

-However, we're working to bring VSCO 2: Pro Edition to Kontakt Player, as it is cost effective at the price bracket its in.
+However, we've brought VSCO 2: Pro Edition to Kontakt Player, as it is cost effective at the price bracket its in.

 Do note- buying Kontakt is a very worthwhile investment- not only do you get the solid factory library, you also get access by proxy to the products of dozens of great commercial AND freeware makers from Bigcat Audio, Ivy Audio, and Alpine Project all the way up to Spitfire and Embertone.